'Nothing Gay About It': How Trump and Village People Connect | LatestLY

 "Y.M.C.A." has often been labeled as a gay anthem, but it's now a MAGA-rally hit.
 As Village People play at Trump's inaugural events, here's how they fit into Trump's narrative.During the 2016, 2020 and 2024 US presidential election campaigns, the list of musicians who voiced their opposition to their songs being used by Donald Trump was long, ranging from ABBA to the White Stripes, and — at some point — the Village People.

-In June 2020, the band's frontman, Victor Willis, publically objected to the Trump campaign's use of Village People songs at his rallies.
-Criticising Trump's threat to use military force against Black Lives Matter protesters, Willis then wrote on Facebook, "Sorry, but I can no longer look the other way."
+In June 2020, the band's frontman, Victor Willis, publicly objected to the Trump campaign's use of Village People songs at his rallies.
+Criticizing Trump's threat to use military force against Black Lives Matter protesters, Willis then wrote on Facebook, "Sorry, but I can no longer look the other way."

 Money talks

-Note: This article was first published on January 16 and updated on January 20 with a new photo of Trump's final victory rally.